 - TBI injured my ears (2)

-- ringing in the ears after head trauma (1)
+- ringing and pulsating in ears after tbi (1)

-- ringing in the ears from head trauma (1)
+- ringing in ears & brain injury association (1)